All you need to know about the Master Courses

 Among taught master courses, the most common are the Master of Arts (MA) and Master of Science (MSc).
 These are the master courses that are similar to undergraduate BA and BSc degree.
 Their content will reflect the needs of different field, but they award a degree at an equivalent level.
 Some specific subjects such as Law, Architecture or Education have their own title and abbreviations, such as LLM, MArch or Med.
 These specific Master’s degrees are similar to those of MA and MSc, but their content and assessment may be professionally authorised.

-The other master’s degree such as MRes (Master of Research) and MPhil (Master of Philosophy) focuses on student’s ability to undertake independent research tasks.
+The other Master’s Degree Courses such as MRes (Master of Research) and MPhil (Master of Philosophy) focuses on student’s ability to undertake independent research tasks.

 As all other master’s degree, an MRes will usually commence with some teaching syllabus and focuses more on a series of research assignments.
 An MRes is mainly meant for those students who want to have a professional career in which the research ability is valuable, but there is no need for PhD qualifications.
 While proceeding with PhD, MRes offers a new opportunity to develop additional research experience.